 1) Loss compression, A Symptom

 Let us assume that carburetion and compression are all precise from the assembly and is expected of a brand new car.
 Here, I want to talk about a car that is used for several years that has come to the point that it can no longer deliver the desired power as it should be.

 Referring to compression, this is the power of the piston to cause all moving parts of the engine.
 The experienced driver knows this during the engagement of first to fourth gears.
 When you press on the accelerator you are putting more fuel and air in the combustion chamber and the stronger the piston the engine has more power.
-If the driver feels the engine is getting tired of carrying the capacity limit of all the things and human on board there is a compression problem.
+If the driver feels the engine is getting tired of carrying the capacity limit of all the things and humans on board there is a compression problem.

 Why is loss compression a symptom of a crankshaft failure?

 Remember oil is very important to run your vehicle.
 Without this, a brand new vehicle’s engine will easily be toasted.
-When your car is on the stage of a loss compression due to worn piston rings and liners you are possibly losing much oil in the unexpected time.
+When your car is on the stage of a loss compression due to worn piston rings and liners you are possibly losing much oil in an unexpected time.

 Every time you run your car on low oil, under high heat conditions over an extended period the oil can become dangerously thick.
 Corrosive sludge will cause hard deposits on the cylinder head, pitted valves.
 The thickened, oxidized oil loses its fluidity and the ability to flow easily through the engine.
 This gives rise to metal-to-metal contacts and the first to be damaged are usually the connecting rod bearings.
 Because these are purposely built for the crankshaft to give smooth revolution when stuck or crushed it would surely damage the crankshaft, if not scratched only, it will be broken.

-Possible causes of loss compression:
+Possible causes of loss compression

 a) Worn piston rings and liners